armory/minnaker/readme.md

     * Docker Desktop local Kubernetes cluster enabled
     * At least 6 GiB of memory allocated to Docker Desktop

+* On Ubuntu, the Minnaker installer will install K3s for you (a minimal installation of Kubernetes), so you do not have to pre-install Docker or Kubernetes.

 ## Changelog